pinpoint-apm/pinpoint/pages/plugin-dev-guide.md

 As you can see, the client plugin have to pass many data to the server plugin.
 How to do it is protocol dependent.

-You can find an example of top level method server interceptor [here](https://github.com/naver/pinpoint-plugin-sample/tree/master/plugin/src/main/java/com/navercorp/pinpoint/plugin/sample/_14_RPC_Server).
+You can find an example of top-level method server interceptor [here](https://github.com/naver/pinpoint-plugin-sample/tree/master/plugin/src/main/java/com/navercorp/pinpoint/plugin/sample/_14_RPC_Server).

 #### 2.3 Methods invoking a remote node